precurse/ansible-smartos_provision/README.md

 Your ssh key must be installed on the root user (/root/.ssh/authorized_keys) on your SmartOS global zone.
-The global zone itself doesn't need python installed for this to function since templates are created locally and then pushed over ssh to the SmartOS commands.
+The global zone itself doesn't need python installed for this to function since templates are created locally and then pushed to SmartOS via SSH.

 Role Variables
 --------------
-Most of these can be understood in the `man vmadm` PROPERTIES section.
+Most of these can be understood in the [man vmadm](https://smartos.org/man/1m/vmadm) PROPERTIES section.
 ```
 hypervisor_ip [REQUIRED]  IP address of the SmartOS global zone
 hypervisor_user [OPTIONAL] SSH user of the SmartOS global zone. (default: root)